 - Export QTI XML for manual upload -- this process will create a zipped file that you will upload into Cobra manually.
 This file will be saved to your OneDrive account.

 Publish / Batch Publish File to Course(s) in Cobra Learning

 Select the Publish to sing course or Batch Publish to multiple courses option.
 Cobra Learning should be the selected server.
-(NOTE: you may have to set this up the first time you use Respondus).
 The correct settings should populate automatically when Cobra Learning is the selected server.
 Then click Next to connect to Cobra.
 NOTE: you may be asked to authenticate/log in to Cobra.

 Once you have logged in, you can select the course or courses to which you want to upload the question/quiz file.
 Name the assessment as you want it to appear in Cobra and select the type (quiz, self assessment, question library).
 You have options for duplicate assessments in the course: 1) drop the assessment from that course (i.e. do not upload); 2)add the assessment but add a -2,etc. to the name to identify its duplication; or 3) replace the assessment with the same name in the course (cannot be done if students have already taken it).

 It is recommend that you UNCHECK the additional options as these settings can be set on the quiz itself in Cobra.
 Click Next to publish the question file/quiz to the course(s).

 Once the file has successfully been imported to the course(s), you will receive an End Batch Publish notification.
 Click Finish.

 You can close Respondus now, and log in to Cobra Learning.
 Check each of the courses to which the file was imported to ensure that the question file/quiz was uploaded.
 You may now go into the file to make the necessary changes and activate the file.